 Fire pits that meet the specifications outlined in the Fire Pit Bylaw are permitted.

 Please review the Fire Pit Bylaw for more information

 A business run out of a commercial property does not need to purchase a Town of Rosetown business license.
 Home-based businesses (businesses working out of a residential property) and any business without a standard business location in town (i.e. contractor) is required to have a Business License from the Town of Rosetown.

 For more information please read our Business License Bylaw

 Information on various Bylaws, Permits and Policies are available for public perusal.
 If you have any questions please contact the Town Office at 306-882-2214.

 Follow the directions outlined on the notice you received.
 If payment of a fine is required by a specific date, payment can be made at the Town Office located at 417 Main Street.
 Failure to make payment may result in legal action.

-Sidewalks in front of commercial properties on Main Street and adjoining side-streets are required to have their sidewalks cleared.
-While we ask that residents maintain the clearing of their sidewalk, it is not mandatory, as the Town pushes the snow from the streets onto the boulevard and sidewalks.
+While we ask that residents maintain the clearing of their sidewalk, it is not mandatory, as Town residential street cleaning pushes the snow from the streets onto the boulevards and sidewalks.